cndreisbach/lighttable-hylang/README.md

-##Python for Light Table
+## Hy for Light Table

-The official Python language plugin for Light Table.
+The official Hy language plugin for Light Table.

-###License
+### License

-Copyright (C) 2013 Kodowa Inc.
+Copyright (C) 2014 Clinton Dreisbach.

 Distributed under the GPLv3, see license.md for the full text.